 It was important to all stakeholders that the technology applied to this project was agnostic of all the service providers, that is, no one supplier controls the workflow and technology of the others.
 This was approached by developing one modular system which linked very well via API to the other more specific solutions developed and utilised to carry out specific parts of the process by the different suppliers.
 The client saw one online system.

 And some technology use evolved.
-We were surprised to see technologies such as WhatsApp being used to help teams to communicate but once it took hold it provided a great way to distribute information about anything in relation to the project.
-Other ‘free’ technologies were used a lot such as Skype, Doodle (great tool for planning meetings), phpBB and TWiki.
+We were surprised to see technologies such as WhatsApp being used to help teams to communicate but once it took to hold it provided a great way to distribute information about anything in relation to the project.
+Other ‘free’ technologies were used a lot such as Skype, Doodle (a great tool for planning meetings), phpBB and TWiki.

 The model was developed to help with personal awareness, I like to use it to help me to understand how teams form and perform over time.
 It sounds exotic but the name comes from an amalgamation of the two American psychologists first names